bitlabstudio/django-docker-aws/README.md

     * what the `deploy.sh` should do at this stage is build the docker image and push it to the docker hub.

-## Preparing secret settings

-* Go to Amazon IAM > Roles > ecsInstanceRole (that's the one ECS just created)
-* Click on "Create Role Policy" > Custom Policy
-* Add the following code and replace the BUCKETNAME with something secret
-  (we're about to create that bucket in a second)

-    {
-      "Version": "2012-10-17",
-      "Statement": [
-          {
-              "Action": [
-                  "s3:GetObject"
-              ],
-              "Sid": "Stmt0123456789",
-              "Resource": [
-                  "arn:aws:s3:::BUCKETNAME/ecs.config",
-                  "arn:aws:s3:::BUCKETNAME/server_settings.py.myproject"
-              ],
-              "Effect": "Allow"
-          }
-      ]
-    }

-* Locally create the file ecs.config and add

-    ECS_ENGINE_AUTH_TYPE=dockercfg
-    ECS_ENGINE_AUTH_DATA={"https://index.docker.io/v1/":{"auth":"AUTH_TOKEN","email":"DOCKER_EMAIl"}}

-* Obviously you want to enter your docker email instead of `DOCKER_EMAIL`
-* The `AUTH_TOKEN` you can aquire by typing `docker login` and entering your username and password.
-It then outputs a path, where the credentials are saved along with the token.
-* Install `awscli` (AWS Command Line Interface) if you haven't already
-    * run `aws configure` and enter the required information
-    * see here for details http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-using-examples
-* Go to Amazon S3
-* Create a new bucket named `BUCKETNAME`
-* Run `aws s3 cp ecs.config s3://BUCKETNAME/ecs.config`
-* This will by default create a file, that is only accessible by authenticated users

-This is btw how we will later deal with secret server settings as well.

 ## ECS

 * I found it easiest to just run the EC2 Container Service "first run" wizard